luser-dr00g/inca/README3.md

 I'm currently studying the J documents concerning the parsing.
 Hopefully I can replace the procedural parsing with a table-driven setup.

+--

+3/11/2015

+To sum up so far, beginning (yet again) with the incunabulum I've added a custom line-editor using vt220 commands compatible with xterm, setting the mode using the terminal-indepedent (and POSIX-portable) termios library.
+Since it works on with Cygwin's xorg server on Windows 8, I feel safe in assuming that this will be fairly-easily portable among modern unix/linux systems.

+Again with vt220 codes, I've added an *alternate keyboard* full of crazy shapes and doodles collected from the vt220 line-drawing set and "uk" set.
+These have yet to be sensibly organized, but I have added one non-ascii doodle command from the alternate keyboard as a *tracer-bullet* implementation strategy.
+This is the plus/minus function which performs negation monadically, and dyadically it returns an array of the sum and difference of the left and right arguments (a sensible interpretation of plus/minus, I think).

+Next, I've added a trie structure for an extensible symbol table.
+For lookups, it uses a prefix search: returning the longest defined prefix of the requested key.
+This should permit the simultaneous use of of long names and space-free short names in a tight expression.
+Thus, this is no longer just a golfing language.

+Next, I've reimplemented the `wd()` function which scans the expression to form words.
+It now uses a table-driven approach similar to the description in *An Implementation of J* (I do not understand the diagram of the table there).
+To cooperate with the symbol-lookup mechanism, it consumes any run of alphabetic characters and collects it as a single symbol-typed object which contains a zero-terminated "C" string.
+This is distinct from the char-typed objects which are "pascal-style" with a separate count and no terminator.
+Or rather "will be", as the char-typed objects aren't really implemented yet.

+Next up, I'm going to take a hard look at the `ex()` function and the stack-based algorithms described in *An Implementation of J* and *A Dictionary of APL*.
+So that one will be reimplemented to be table-based as well and probably to use true right-to-left semantics now.